If you run an ecommerce store, there’s nothing more exciting than watching orders come in.

 To jumpstart your search for the perfect OMS, here are six of the top order management systems and softwares for ecommerce.

-Note: If you partner with a 3PL like ShipBob, it’s important to choose an OMS that easily integrates with your 3PL’s software, this helps further streamline your ecommerce logistics (if your business is small and only using one online store and fulfillment location, you may not even need an order management system until you scale and grow larger).
+Note: If you partner with a 3PL like ShipBob, it’s important to choose an OMS that easily integrates with your 3PL’s software, this helps further streamline your ecommerce logistics (if your business is small and only using one online store and fulfilment location, you may not even need an order management system until you scale and grow larger).

 Order Management System